 Many end-users depend on financing to fund the initial capital expenditure required to develop, build or purchase a solar PV system.
 As a result, an increase in interest rates or a reduction in the supply of project debt financing or tax equity investments, could reduce the number of solar projects that receive financing or otherwise make it difficult for our customers or the end-users to secure the financing necessary to develop, build, purchase or install a solar PV system on favorable terms, or at all, and thus lower demand for our products which could limit our growth or reduce our net sales.
 In addition, we believe that a significant percentage of end-users install solar PV systems as an investment, funding the initial capital expenditure through financing.
-An increase in interest rates could lower such end-users' return on investment on a solar PV system, increase equity return requirements or make alternative investments more attractive relative to solar PV systems, and, in each case, could cause such end-users to seek alternative investments.
-Furthermore, the continuous effects of COVID-19 on the economy may influence the willingness of end-users to invest in solar PV systems to our detriment, both due to end users' economic uncertainty as well as the market's unwillingness to extend favorable financial terms to the end-users
+An increase in interest rates could lower such end-users' return on investment on a solar PV system, increase equity return requirements or make alternative investments.
+Furthermore, the continuous effects of COVID-19 on the economy may influence the willingness of end-users to invest in solar PV systems to our detriment, both due to end - users' economic uncertainty as well as the market's unwillingness to extend favorable financial terms to the end-users.